AnnaVargova/AutomationShield_wiki/HeatShield.md

 | Bolt              | M6x20        | 3                |
 | Bolt              | M3x8         | 3                |
 | Nut               | M3           | 3                |

+Note that the total cost of the above components and thus of the entire HeatShield is no more than $5.

 # About
 This shield was designed and created for the subject of Microcomputers and Microprocessor Technology at the Institute of Automation, Measurement and Applied Informatics.
 The Institute belongs to the Faculty of Mechanical Engineering (FME), Slovak University of Technology in Bratislava.